LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 All metrics require the source code to be analyzed to be loaded.

+For interpretation of the coupling metric scores, see e.g. the original paper by Robert Martin, "OO Design Quality Metrics".

-The coupling metric was influenced by the metrics rating system in Microsoft Visual Studio and aims to eventually emulate the functionality of a maintainability index score.
+The coupling metric was also influenced by the metrics rating system in Microsoft Visual Studio and aims to eventually emulate the functionality of a maintainability index score.

 An helper object, `code_metrics`, is also provided allowing running all loaded individual metrics.